Skip to main content

 Thank you, Nurses for all that you do.

-The entire country is celebrating you for your courage, resilience, and commitment to promoting the health and wellbeing of others—every day, and especially during the pandemic.
+The entire country is celebrating you for your courage, resilience, and commitment to promoting the health and well-being of others.
 With May being recognized as National Nurses Month by the American Nurses Association (ANA), we’re expressing our heartfelt gratitude for our nurses and future nurse leaders.

 At Carson-Newman University, we’re proud to support you in your educational journey and are grateful for all you do.